open-marketplace/open-marketplace/doc/installation.md

 The Open Marketplace application can serve as a foundation for your custom e-commerce marketplace application.

-Before creating your application, make sure you use at least PHP 8.0 and have Composer installed
+Before creating your application, make sure you use at least PHP 8.0 and have Composer installed.

+**Be aware.
+The project has currently a strong reference to Sylius eCommerce platform.
+If you have not discovered the solution yet, it is worth at least taking a look at the official Sylius documentation.**

 ### 1. Create project